-Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any bonds, mortgages, notes or other borrowings that are attributable to the acquisition, construction or improvement of those assets.
+Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any bonds, mortgages, notes or other borrowings that are attributable to the acquisition, construction or improvement of those assets and increased by unamortized deferred amounts on refunding..
 If there are significant unspent related debt proceeds, the portion of the debt attributable to the unspent proceeds is not included in the calculation of net investment in capital assets.
 Rather, that portion of the debt is included in the same net position component as the unspent proceeds.

-As of December 31, 2021, the District had net investment in capital assets as follows:
+As of December 31, 2022, the District had net investment in capital assets as follows:

-Net investment in capital assets:

-Capital assets, net of depreciation

-Deferred outflow related to debt refunding

-Long-term liabilities due within one year

-Long-term liabilities due in more than one year

-Total net investment in capital assets
+Net investment in capital assets: Capital assets, net of depreciation \$ 105,519,485 Deferred outflow related to debt refunding 3,445,648 Long-term liabilities due within one year (1,495,000) Long-term liabilities due in more than one year (85,622,260) Total net investment in capital assets \$ 21,847,873